maya-tsedeke/fs15-frontend-project/README.md

 4. Push your changes to your fork.
 5. Create a pull request from your fork to the main repository.
 # License
-This project is licensed under the MIT License.
+This project is fork from Integrify Oy.

 # Acknowledgments
-1. Open Brewery DB API
+1. Platzi Fake Store API DB
 2. Material-UI
 ## Contact Information
 If you have any questions, issues, or feedback about the project, please contact me at [infosignal2@gmail.com].